 Healthier Together

-Healthier Together is a website developed with the Royal College of Paediatrics and Child Health and has lots of helpful information for parents, from pregnancy health to all aspects of your child's health.
+Healthier Together is a website developed with the Royal College of Paediatrics and Child Health and has lots of helpful information for parents, from preanancy health to all aspects of your child's health.

 Website

 Children's health and wellbeing

-NHS organisations in Nottingham and Nottinghamshire have created some web pages which offer you helpful advice about common conditions in babies and children and the symptoms to look out for.
+created some web pages which offer you helpful ad common conditions in babies and childrenand the symptoms to look out for.
 They hope this information will help you decide when you can treat your child at home, when you need to seek medical help and which service to choose.

 Children's health and wellbeing

 NSPCC Support for parents

 The NSPCC website has information on:

 - early parenting

 - managing family life

 - friends and relationships

 - supporting yourself and young people

 - staying safe online

 Support and advice for parents

 Nottingham Early Help Partnership, the right help at the right time!

 Nottingham Early Help Partnership's vision is for every child to enjoy their childhood in a warm and supportive environment, free from poverty and safe from harm; where every child grows up to achieve their full potential.

-The website has lots of information about local support for families in Nottingham:
+The website has lots of information about local support for families in Nottingham: Website

-Website

-Keeping you and your family well this summer - July 2025 - page $\,5\,$

 Remember your Children's Public Health 0-19 Nursing Service is there for you during the school holidays as well as term time

 I'm here to help.

 Whatever is worrying you, let's talk it through.

 We are a confidential text service for parents and caregivers that you can talk to about:

 - Healthy lifestyles, including healthy nutrition and exercise

-- Constipation

 - Sleep behaviour

+Constipation

+- Day and night time wetting

 - Emotional health

-- ExerciseHealthy relationshipsand sexual health
+- Healthy relationships and sexual health

-time wetting

 Text a Public Health Nurse on

 07480 635002

 We might inform someone if we were concerned about your safety but we would usually speak to you first.
 Your messages are stored and can be seen by other health care staff who follow the same confidentiality rules, We aim to reply to you within one working day and you should get an immediate message back to confirm we have received your text.
 Text will only be seen between 9am and 5pm.
 If you need help before you hear back from us contact your GP, nearest walk in centre or dial 111.
 Our text number does not receive voice calls or MMS picture messages.
 We support messaging from UK mobile numbers only (which does not include messages sent from landlines, international mobile numbers and some 'number masking' mobile apps).

 To prevent the health professional from sending messages to you, text STOP to our number.
 Messages are charged at your usual rates.
 For more information on how we use your information please visit www.nottinghamcitycare.nhs.uk/stakeholders/governance/you-and-your-information